Instructions for Backing Up Data

 OPTION 2: File Sharing (also known as iTunes File Sharing)

-Even if you’re backing up your data with iCloud, with your Mac or Windows, it’s helpful to keep a copy of the databases on your computer.
+Whether you back up your data with iCloud or not, it’s helpful to keep a copy of the databases on your computer.
 That way, if you have an issue, you won’t need to restore your device from backup.

-This also provides an extra safeguard in case you have an issue with your device or are unable to restore from a backup — you can also copy those files to a second device.
+This also provides an extra safeguard in case you have an issue with your device or are unable to restore from a backup.
+Plus you can use this if you want to copy your data to a new device.

-The instructions for File Sharing differ slightly depending on what operating system you are using on your computer – here are links to detailed instructions from Apple.
+The instructions for File Sharing differ slightly depending on what OS you are using, so here are links to each.

 - Using macOS Catalina or later: https://support.apple.com/en-us/119585